← Back to Blog

 postpartum

-Psychotherapy for Postpartum Depression: What Works and When to Get Help
+What Is Psychotherapy for Postpartum Depression?
+What Works and When to Get Help in Florida

 This article explains what postpartum depression actually is, how it differs from the baby blues, what psychotherapy for postpartum depression involves, and when it is time to seek professional support.